Chapter 4 : Let's Get Grizzly.

-“I’ll find us a table,” Ivy told us over her shoulder as she glanced at our surroundings on her tiptoes.
-She had already unloaded herself of her pile of winter clothing, and was looking very pretty in a cute – if unrevealing – pale pink dress.
+“I’ll find us a table.”
+Ivy told us over her shoulder as she glanced at our surroundings on her tiptoes.
+She had already unloaded herself of her pile of winter clothing, and was looking very pretty in a cute pale pink dress.
 I could see why Al was worried.
 But Ivy was a good girl, she would never dream of giving into any inappropriate advances.

 I had opted for the hair down and messy look, and was starting to regret it.
 I scowled as curl fell in front of my eyes.

-taken a particular care with my appearance tonight.
-I had chosen the most discreetly inappropriate dress I owned, a backless number of a dark magenta with a dangerously low front.
-It was short, and I was in heels, and, well, with a dash of red lipstick, I was sufficiently optimistic about my scoring chances this night.
+I had taken a particular care with my appearance tonight.
+I had chosen the most discreetly flattering dress I owned, a backless number of a dark magenta.
+It was flattering, and I was in heels, and, well, with a dash of red lipstick, I was sufficiently optimistic about my scoring chances this night.

 “I’ll get the drinks,” Lucy offered as I slipped into a seat across from Ivy.
 My cousin threw her coat over the back of her chair and pushed herself back into the throng, elbowing her way up to the bar and the cute brown-eyed waiter man.

 We didn’t see Lucy again for another hour.

 “I’m worried about you, Rose.”
 Ivy said a while later, sipping slowly from her colourful cocktail glass.
 We had decided to acquire our own drinks when it became obvious that Lucy wasn’t going to return anytime soon.
 “We all are, Al, Luc and I. We’re worried that you aren’t making the right life choices.”